 - Keep your payslips safe

-You have a right to know exactly how much money your employer is paying you.
-When you are employed full time by a company, except if you are an independent contractor or are working on a freelance basis, your employer must provide you with a payslip to explain exactly what money they pay you.
-The written, detailed payslip does not have to be on paper.
+You have the right to know exactly how much money your employer is paying you.
+When you are employed full time by a company, unless you are an independent contractor or are working on a freelance basis, your employer must provide you with a payslip to explain exactly how much they pay you.
+The written, detailed payslip does not necessarily have to be on paper.
 Some employers may send an email or allow access through a website.

 How to Read your Payslip

 There is some information that must be on the payslip: